eli32-vlc/ip-logger/README.md

 1. Create a new web service

-2. Click 'Build and deploy from a Git repository'
+2. Click on 'Build and deploy from a Git repository'

-3. Click 'Next'
+3. Click on 'Next'

+4. Scroll down till you see 'Public Git repository'

+5. Paste in this url ```https://github.com/eli32-vlc/ip-logger.git```

+6. Click on 'Continue'

+7. Change 'Instance Type' to 'Free'

+8. Scroll to 'Environment Variables'

+9. Log in to Discord, create a new server, and generate a webhook for that server

+10. Click 'Add from .env'

+11. Paste this in:
+    ```
+    URL_SHORTENER_USERNAME='Admin Username'
+    URL_SHORTENER_PASSWORD='Admin Password'
+    DISCORD_WEBHOOK_URL='WEBHOOk'
+    ```
+12. Replace Admin Username with your own username.

+13. Replace Admin Password with your own password.

+14. Change WEBHOOK to your Discord webhook URL.

+15. Click on 'Deploy Web Service'

+16. Click the link and login.

+---
+### LICENSE

+Check LICENSE file

+---
+### Contacts

+Email: lyu63651@gmail.com

+Discord: zenithrifle